freedesktop-unofficial-mirror/xorg__driver__xf86-input-fpit/readme.txt

 	Option		"InvertY"
 	# For a passive pen, e.g. Stylistic 3400
 	Option		"Passive"
+	# To make the touchscreen respond automatically to
+	# resolution changes and screen rotation:
+	Option		"TrackRandR"
 EndSection

 6. Remember to add this Input Device to the server description (Near the end of the file.)